EasyCorp/EasyAdminBundle/Resources/doc/4-customizing-list-action.md

 Customize Boolean Values
 ------------------------

-By default, boolean values are displayed in listings as toggable flip switches:
+By default, boolean values are displayed in listings as flip switches:

 ![Advanced boolean fields](images/easyadmin-boolean-field-toggle.gif)

-When you change the value of any boolean field, EasyAdmin will make an Ajax request in the background to actually change that value in the database.
-If something goes wrong, the switch will automatically return to its original value and it will also be disabled until the page is refreshed to avoid further
+When you change the value of any boolean field, EasyAdmin will make an Ajax request to actually change that value in the database.
+If something goes wrong, the switch will automatically return to its original value and it will also be disabled until the page is refreshed to avoid further issues:
-issues:

 ![Boolean field behavior when an error happens](images/easyadmin-boolean-field-toggle-error.gif)